 Professor Tom Solomon is an elected member of Council at the Royal College of Physicians (RCP).

 Tom co-leads the neurological infectious diseases clinical service in Liverpool, and studies brain and other emerging infections.
-He heads the multi-disciplinary Liverpool Brain Infections Group, which works to reduce the burden of neurological disease caused by infections such as meningitis and encephalitis, in the UK and globally.
-His emerging infections research includes work on ebola, zika and lyme disease.
+He heads the multidisciplinary Liverpool Brain Infections Group, which works to reduce the burden of neurological disease caused by infections such as meningitis and encephalitis, in the UK and globally.
+His emerging infections research includes work on Ebola, Zika virus and Lyme disease.

-As an elected member of the Council, he brings extensive leadership and policy experience, working with the UK government, House of Commons, and the World Health Organisation to achieve changes in health policy and practice.
+As an elected member of RCP Council, he brings extensive leadership and policy experience, working with the UK government, House of Commons, and the World Health Organization to achieve changes in health policy and practice.

 Tom is an award-winning science communicator.
 His book Roald Dahl’s marvellous medicine was published in 2016 to critical acclaim, and the linked show at Edinburgh Festival Fringe was a complete sell out.